aniass/Face-Detection/README.md

 * Detection face, eyes and smile in an image - **Face_eye_smile_detection.ipynb**
 * Detection faces in an image - **Face_Detection.ipynb**
 * Python script with face detection model - **face.py**
+* models, images - images and models used in the project.

 ## Technologies
 Project is created with: